mc-cc-scripts/elevator-prog/README.md

 For testing purposes I would suggest to put a lever on the [2] Gearshift and a button on the [3] Sequenced Gearshift.

 ![Floor Setup](setup/elevator-floor-setup.jpg)
 - [1] Computer that should be placed on each floor, next to where the monitors will be.
+Modems should be placed on the right side of each Computer.
+Otherwise the position needs to be changed within the elevator config.
+Every Computer should have a button on it to call the elevator.
 - [2] One or more monitors which are glued to the moving platform.